farah1979/delicious-cookbook/README.md

 <hr>

 # General Information
-### A website **Delicious Cook Book ** has been created with the latest technologies and programming languages ​​in order to provide everyone who loves to eat and cook and learn about the latest and best international meals.
+### A website **Delicious Cook Book **:
+ Has been created with the latest technologies and programming languages ​​in order to provide everyone who loves to eat and cook and learn about the latest and best international meals.
 It is unparalleled fun.
 In addition, it allows the user to share his favorite recipes with us and publish it in front of the public, and it is also easy to use and publish.
 The user is provided with clear facilities of how to publish his recipe through this website that can be displayed on different device sizes of computers...laptops...and different mobile devices.
 <hr>

 # Website business goals: